YuukanOO/templatron/README.md

 ### Basic usage

-When you call `templatron base/profile sample_project "John Doe"`, it looks for a folder at the location `<HOME_DIR>/.templatron/base/profile`.
+When you call `templatron build base/profile sample_project "John Doe"`, it looks for a folder at the location `<HOME_DIR>/.templatron/base/profile`.

 If no one is found, it will let you know, otherwise, it will process each entries of this folder.
 For example, let's say we have this hierarchy: